Newcomb helps Braves beat Marlins with 1-hitter, 4-3

+MIAMI (AP) - Even though Sean Newcomb had a little trouble throwing strikes Sunday, he kept escaping because the Miami Marlins had a lot of trouble hitting him.

-MIAMI (AP) - Sean Newcomb allowed no runs for the third start in a row and gave up only one hit in six innings to help the Atlanta Braves beat the Miami Marlins 4-3 Sunday.
+Newcomb allowed no runs for the third start in a row and gave up only one hit in six innings to help the Atlanta Braves beat Miami 4-3.

+"A year ago that game probably gets away from him," Braves manager Brian Snitker said.
+"But right now he has more weapons and more experience."

-Newcomb (4-1) has pitched 20 consecutive scoreless innings and last allowed a run on April 26.
+Newcomb (4-1) pitched around four walks and Brian Anderson's second-inning double.
+The 24-year-old left-hander has thrown 20 consecutive scoreless innings and last allowed a run on April 26.

+"Definitely I didn't have my best command of the curve, and my changeup was average," Newcomb said.
+"It was good to have that start considering."

-Brian Anderson's double in the second inning was the lone hit off the left-hander, who has given up five hits total in his past three starts.
-Newcomb walked four, struck out six and lowered his ERA to 2.51.
+Newcomb struck out six .
+He has given up a total of five hits in his past three starts, and his ERA is 2.51.

-With the score 4-0, Atlanta closer Arodys Vizcaino came on after the first two batters singled in the ninth.
-He gave up a three-run pinch-hit homer to Justin Bour with one out, then retired the next two batters for his seventh save in eight chances, completing a four-hitter.
+"He has been unbelievable," teammate Ender Inciarte said.
+"He gets quick outs, and we're back in the dugout in no time.
+It's great for us to play defense for a couple of minutes and go back to hitting."

-Jose Urena (0-6) allowed three runs in six innings.
-The Marlins' opening day starter remained winless in nine outings after going 14-7 last year.
+Jose Urena (0-6) allowed three runs in six innings, raising his ERA to 4.38.
+Miami's opening day starter remained winless in nine outings after going 14-7 last year.

+"He's throwing the ball good enough to be better than 0-6, that's for sure," manager Don Mattingly said.

+The last-place Marlins won only one game all week, and called a players-only meeting after their latest defeat.

-Miami shortstop Yadiel Rivera failed to catch Nick Markakis' routine two-out popup in the first inning, which allowed Freddie Freeman to score from first base.
+Freddie Freeman's hustle helped the Braves score in the first.
+Miami shortstop Yadiel Rivera failed to catch Nick Markakis' routine two-out popup, and Freeman sprinted home from first base.

-Ronald Acuna Jr. doubled to lead off the sixth, and Inciarte homered with two outs.
-Marlins pitchers have allowed 16 homers in the past eight games.
+"Right there it would be easy to coast and stop at third," Snitker said.
+"Freddie has that sixth sense that it might be trouble and was looking to score.
+That's a great heads-up hustling play."

 MARLINS RECORD